vmarcinko/art-of-programming/markdowns/first.md

 Something like "year", "month", "day".
 Like: `{ "year": 1994, "month": 05, "day": 6 }`

+Now the code that reads this piece of data has much easier job of validating the date value, why?

+It doesn't have to parse "year", "month" and "day" value from a string manually, because these date parts are already separated as map keys.

+But it has to do some other validation, even with a date as a map?
+What should the reader code validate in such "date map":

+It has to check that:
+- all 3 keys exist (year, month, day)
+- all 3 keys have integer value
+- all integer values are within acceptable range (month is between 1-12, and day between 1-31).

-And again, what is the downside of using the map?
+And again, compared to string, a map has some downside, what is it?

-Compared to string, it's not so compact anymore, and also it effects readability, especially if we can use some date string format which is standardized, eg. `"1994-06-05" (year-month-day)`.
+It's not so compact anymore, and also it effects readability, especially if we can use some date string format which is standardized, eg. `"1994-06-05" (year-month-day)`.
 And all mainstream languages have pretty good support for date & timestamp parsing, so it's not such a big burden to parse it in the code usually.